 - For example, if your record number ends in 5, you’ll get your extra November SNAP benefits on November 20.

-If you recently were approved for SNAP benefits, the extra SNAP benefits may not appear on your card in the month that you were approved.
+If DHS recently approved your SNAP benefits, the extra SNAP benefits may not appear on your card in the month that you were approved.
 Because the state schedules these payments early in the month, people who are approved later in the month do not typically receive the extra allotment that same month.
 If this happens, you should receive a makeup payment two months afterward when they identify households who were missed.

 |Extra SNAP Benefits Issuance Day|